 & Return to Egg Production

 1. Reduce their stress level as much as possible.
-Try not to move them to a new living quarters or introduce any new flock members.
+Try not to move them to a new living quarters or introduce any new flock members during a molt.

 2. Increase their protein intake by switching to a feed containing 20-22% protein.
 This is easiest to manage with commercially prepared chicken feeds (eg: switch from layer feed to meat bird feed for a month or so).